 4. Squat and turn

 A lot of golfers are comfortable with sliding their hips forward when they swing.
-With a strong grip, this also helps in stabilizing the position of the club face.
+A strong grip also helps in stabilizing the position of the club face.
 But if you do not involve your hips in the motion, you can end up hitting a hook.

 5. Keep the hands back